Mark D. Young's Photography Blog

 So?
 Why one earth expect any 40mm lens to give you shallow depth of field at distances beyond its hyperfocal point?
 And the sensor has nothing to do with this - it's an optical phenomenon.

-Yet again, even taking this (flawed) 80mm argument at face value - for rock concerts, that is also not a focal length I would use to shoot images where minimal depth of field is a requirement.
+Even taking this (flawed) 80mm argument at face value - for rock concerts, that is also not a focal length I would use to shoot images (Using a legacy 35mm sized sensor camera) where minimal depth of field is a requirement.
 One needs at least a 100 - to 135mm lens and you need to wait until the subject is in the first third of the lens' focusing range to ensure you can isolate the subject from the background at a wide-open aperture setting otherwise that sneaky hyperfocal formula will catch you out again and make everything behind the subject sharp anyway.

 Even then, there are other factors to consider.
 You will only isolate your subject if it is itself isolated from objects in the background - at least 3-4 feet from anything else if you are under 10-15 feet away.
 And that distance between your subject and the background will need to increase as your camera to subject distance increases.
 Put another way, the amount of isolation you can achieve is directly proportional to the increasing distance between the subjects and your camera to subject distance.